 Yes!
 The keto cranberry sauce can be frozen for up to 3 months in the freezer.

-Taste the sauce after cooking and if you’d prefer it to be slightly more sweet, add more keto friendly sweetener to taste and simmer for 5 more minutes.
+Taste the sauce after cooking and if you’d prefer it to be sweeter, add more keto-friendly sweetener to taste and simmer for 5 more minutes.